isomerpages/moe-geylangmtdpri/pages/Announcements.md

 #### Driving in to School Premises

-The sheltered walkway at our new Gate 3 is now operational and the opening hours for Gate 3 during term time are as follows: Morning : 645am - 745am Afternoon: 1pm - 2pm For parents who are driving , we strongly encourage you to drop your child off safely at the HDB carpark next to Gate 3, to facilitate their safe entry into the school premises.
+<p style="text-align: justify;">The sheltered walkway at our new Gate 3 is now operational and the opening hours for Gate 3 during term time are as follows: Morning : 645am - 745am Afternoon: 1pm - 2pm For parents who are driving , we strongly encourage you to drop your child off safely at the HDB carpark next to Gate 3, to facilitate their safe entry into the school premises.
 This continues even when it rains.
 Only authorised car will be allowed to enter the school premises after 7am.

 ----------------

 #### Traffic Advisory

-Dear Parent/Guardian, Please do not stop your vehicle along the road outside Gate 1 or the bus bay to alight your child/ward.
+Dear Parent/Guardian,<br><p style="text-align: justify;">Please do not stop your vehicle along the road outside Gate 1 or the bus bay to alight your child/ward.
 This will cause inconvenience to others.
 Before 7am: Alight your child/ward at drop-off point inside the school via Gate 1.
 After 7am: Alight your child/ward at Blk 120 HDB carpark adjacent to Gate 3.
 You may drive into the carpark via Geylang East Ave 1 (S380120)

 -----------------